bardiakzm/dns-changer/README.md

 # dns-changer
-simple python script for changing dns
+simple python script for changing DNS

 * only IPv4 is supported